poojaharihar03/Machine-Learning_/README.md

 # The model training algorithm iteratively updates a model's parameters to minimize some loss function.

 Let's define those two terms:
-Model parameters: Model parameters are settings or configurations that the training algorithm can update to change how the model behaves.
+**Model parameters: Model parameters are settings or configurations that the training algorithm can update to change how the model behaves.
 Depending on the context, you’ll also hear other specific terms used to describe model parameters such as weights and biases.
 Weights, which are values that change as the model learns, are more specific to neural networks.
-Loss function: A loss function is used to codify the model’s distance from a goal.
+**Loss function**: A loss function is used to codify the model’s distance from a goal.
 For example, if you were trying to predict the number of snow cone sales based on the day’s weather, you would care about making predictions that are as accurate as possible.
 So you might define a loss function to be “the average distance between your model’s predicted number of snow cone sales and the correct number.”
 You can see in the snow cone example; this is the difference between the two purple dots.